-Long-tail keywords are very specific searches that include multiple words or phrases like “vegan restaurants in Crown Heights” or “men’s wallet with a coin compartment.”
-Since these keywords are very specific, the competition to rank for them is much lower.
+Long-tail keywords are very specific searches that include multiple words or phrases like “vegan restaurants in Kew Gardens” or “men’s wallet with a coin compartment.”
+Because these keywords are very specific, the competition to rank for them is much lower.

 The headline and focus of some of your content should be very specific, but that doesn’t necessarily mean it needs to be particularly in-depth for the purposes of voice search.